Inverting log blow-ups in log geometry: Introduction

 To develop intersection theory or motivic homotopy theory of log schemes, the deformation to the normal cone construction for log schemes is desirable.
 However, there is a technical difficulty: If $X$ is a log smooth fs log scheme over a field $k$ whose log structure is nontrivial, then the diagonal morphism $X\to X\times_k X$ is a closed immersion that is not strict.
 It is unclear how to define the blow-ups for non-strict closed immersions in the category of fs log schemes because a non-strict closed immersion is not defined by a sheaf of ideals.
 Hence the construction of $\Deform_X(X\times_k X)$ in this category is unclear.

 The purpose of this article is to introduce the notion of \emph{divided log spaces}.
 The category of divided log spaces $\lSpc$ is obtained by locally inverting log blow-ups in the category of fs log schemes $\lSch$.
 More precisely, we consider a full subcategory $\lFan$ of $\lSch$ in Definition \ref{lFan.1} such that globally inverting log blow-ups in $\lFan$ is reasonable.
 Then we define a divided space in Definition \ref{equiv.5} as a presheaf on $\lFan$ satisfying certain conditions whose formulation is similar to that of algebraic spaces.
-Any morphism of divided log spaces behaves like an exact morphism.
+Any morphism of divided log spaces behaves like an exact morphism of fs log schemes.
 In particular, a non-strict closed immersion of fs log schemes becomes a strict closed immersion of divided log spaces.

 For applications, we construct the open complements (resp.\ blow-ups) for non-strict closed immersions $Z\to X$ of fs log schemes (resp.\ log smooth fs log schemes) in the category of divided log spaces.
-This allows us to construct $\Deform_Z X$, which is a crucial ingredient in author's forthcoming articles \cite{logGysin} and \cite{logsix}.
+This allows us to construct $\Deform_Z X$, which is a crucial ingredient in \cite{logGysin} and \cite{logsix}.